various images of LTAP work throughout the state

 Meeting the NBIS Program Metrics

-To ensure the safety of all bridges and to meet current federal regulations, the LA DOTD has identified bridges that lack sufficient load ratings and/or adequate files documenting the design, history and condition.
-The LA DOTD has begun an aggressive project to collect all available information on these bridges and to enforce the rating requirement.
+To ensure the safety of all bridges and to meet current federal regulations, the DOTD has identified bridges that lack sufficient load ratings and/or adequate files documenting the design, history and condition.
+The DOTD has begun an aggressive project to collect all available information on these bridges and to enforce the rating requirement.
 Action will be required by each local bridge owner.
 This may range from confirming ownership and verifying information on file to assembling missing file data and/or conducting load ratings.
-In addition, all bridge owners must attend a mandatory Bridge Program Management meeting which will be announced by each LA DOTD District Administrator.
-Technical assistance will be available to facilitate this important effort and if necessary a compliance schedule will be developed based on specific situations. **NOTE: All bridge owners received a letter in August 2015 which includes a request for required information.
-A copy of the letter sent to all parishes and other local bridge owners can be viewed here.
+In addition, all bridge owners must attend a mandatory Bridge Program Management meeting which will be announced by each DOTD District Administrator.
+Technical assistance will be available to facilitate this important effort and if necessary a compliance schedule will be developed based on specific situations.

 This course provides novice and experienced bridge engineers with the fundamental knowledge necessary to apply the most recent AASHTO LRFR Specifications to bridge ratings and how the Louisiana DOTD rating requirements encompass these LRFR specifications.
 This course introduces participants to applications of LRFR specifications that can be used to enhance bridge safety and to identify and discuss the steps to ensure successful transition to this new state-of-the art methodology.